nipierre/adm_engine/README.md

   INPUT                   BW64/ADM audio file path
   OPTIONS:
     -o OUTPUT            Destination directory
-    -g ELEMENT_ID=GAIN   GAIN value (in dB) to apply to ADM element defined by its ELEMENT_ID
+    -e ELEMENT_ID        ADM element defined by its ELEMENT_ID to render (AudioProgramme or AudioObject only) -g ELEMENT_ID=GAIN   GAIN value (in dB) to apply to ADM element defined by its ELEMENT_ID

   If no OUTPUT argument is specified, this program dumps the input BW64/ADM file information.